 Sec.
-193.02 Tenant rights information packets and tenant rights posters.
+193.02.
+Tenant rights information packets and tenant rights posters.

-- (a) Tenant rights information packets and posters for landlords and tenants.
-The Office of Financial Empowerment (the Office) will create and maintain a Tenant Rights Information Packet that includes: - (1) A summary of the City of Saint Paul Chapter 193 (Tenant Protections), the Minnesota Attorney General's booklet on Landlords and Tenants Rights and Responsibilities pursuant to Minnesota Statutes §504B.275, and a summary of federal fair housing laws describing the respective rights, obligations, and remedies of landlords and tenants thereunder; and - (2) A list of tenant resources, including but not limited to: information regarding community organizations, government departments, and other entities and organizations that tenants can use to support their housing stability, seek legal advocacy, and provide information or resources for other housing needs. - (b) Tenant Rights Information Poster.
-The Office of Financial Empowerment will create and maintain a poster summarizing tenant rights and responsibilities that includes a summary of City of Saint Paul Chapter 193 (Tenant Protections). - (c) Online availability.
-The Office will make the information packets and posters described in Sec.
-193.02 available online. - (d) Non-English versions.
+(a) Tenant rights information packets and posters for landlords and tenants.
+The office of financial empowerment (the office) will create and maintain a tenant rights information packet that includes:

+(1) A summary of the City of Saint Paul Chapter 193 (Tenant Protections), the Minnesota Attorney General's booklet on Landlords and Tenants Rights and Responsibilities pursuant to Minn.
+Stat. § 504B.275, and a summary of federal fair housing laws describing the respective rights, obligations, and remedies of landlords and tenants thereunder; and

+(2) A list of tenant resources, including, but not limited to: information regarding community organizations, government departments, and other entities and organizations that tenants can use to support their housing stability, seek legal advocacy, and provide information or resources for other housing needs.

+(b) Tenant rights information poster. the office of financial empowerment will create and maintain a poster summarizing tenant rights and responsibilities that includes a summary of City of Saint Paul Chapter 193 (Tenant Protections).

+(c) Online availability.
+The office will make the information packets and posters described in section 193.02 available online.

+(d) Non-English versions.
 The poster and packet will be printed in English and any other languages that the department determines are needed to notify tenants of their rights under this chapter.